Lawmakers move to help veterans at risk of losing their homes

 Alongside the new legislation, the VA says it is working on a new loan modification program that could help the thousands of vets who were delinquent or in the foreclosure process before it paused foreclosures.

-But while homeowners who were on the verge of foreclosure have a reprieve, there's another group of vets that may not be getting any help.
+But while homeowners who were on the verge of foreclosure have a reprieve, there's another group of veterans who may not be getting any help.

 "The VA needs to be tracking this and we're going to continue to put pressure on them," Tester said.